Venus1001/JavaScript-PasswordGenerator/README.md

 # JavaScripts-PasswordGenerator

-GWU Full Stack Project: JavaScript: Password Generator
+GWU Full Stack Project:

+JavaScript: Password Generator

-Create an application that generates a random password based on user-selected criteria.
-This app will run in the browser and feature dynamically updated HTML and CSS powered by your JavaScript code.
-It will also feature a clean and polished user interface and be responsive, ensuring that it adapts to multiple screen sizes.
+This application generates a random password based on user-selected criteria.
+It will also feature a clean and polished user interface and be responsive.

 Table of contents: